keptn/enhancement-proposals/text/0097-support-aggregation-functions-in-analysis-value-template.md

 The proposal is to extend the specification of the `AnalysisValueTemplates` with an `spec.aggregation` field, similar to what is available in the `KeptnMetric` (see [specification](https://keptn.sh/latest/docs/reference/api-reference/metrics/v1beta1/#rangespec)).
-Using this field, the metrics operator can inspect the result for an analysis value returned by a metrics provider., and, if the aggregation function has been defined, use this function to aggregate the returned result if this is an array of multiple values, as opposed to a single value.
+Using this field, the metrics operator can inspect the result for an analysis value returned by a metrics provider, and, if the aggregation function has been defined, use this function to aggregate the returned result if this is an array of multiple values, as opposed to a single value.